ChandanHegde07/FuseRAG/Readme.md

 * **Local Vector Database** — Built on **Chroma** for efficient, fast vector-based retrieval.
 * **LLM Agnostic** — Compatible with OpenAI, Mistral, Ollama, or other language models.

+---

+## Updates

+The new **Updates** section has been added at the end to let users know that the project will receive regular updates on a weekly basis.
+This helps manage expectations and keeps users informed about the ongoing improvements to the platform.